BlueCross BlueShield of Tennessee Medical Policy Manual

 Grenache, D., Heichman, K., Werner, T., & Vucetic, Z. (2015).
 Clinical performance of two multi-marker blood tests for predicting malignancy in women with an adnexal mass.
 Clinica Chimica Acta, 438, 358-363.
 Abstract retrieved August 7, 2017 from PubMed database.

 National Comprehensive Cancer Network.
-(2022, December).
+(2024, July).
 NCCN clinical practice guidelines in oncology (NCCN guidelines®).
-Ovarian cancer including fallopian tube cancer and primary peritoneal cancer, V.1.2023.
-Retrieved March 10, 2023 from the National Comprehensive Cancer Network.
+Ovarian cancer including fallopian tube cancer and primary peritoneal cancer, V.3.2024.
+Retrieved July 17, 2024 from the National Comprehensive Cancer Network.

 Simmons, A., Clarke, C., Badgwell, D., Lu, Z., Sokoll, L., Lu, K., et al. (2016).
 Validation of a biomarker panel and longitudinal biomarker performance for early detection of cancer.
 International Journal of Gynecologic Cancer, 26 (6), 1070-1077.
 (Level 4 evidence)